Vietnam.vn - Nền tảng quảng bá Việt Nam

 HPV vaccination is a simple and effective measure to help create active immunity to prevent dangerous diseases caused by HPV virus in both men and women.
 Full vaccination, on schedule, and with the right dose is very necessary.
 However, you may have a fever, inflammation or acute illness that makes you ineligible for further vaccination, or for other reasons such as traveling or returning to your hometown, so you cannot get vaccinated on schedule.
 In this case, you do not need to worry too much because being late does not reduce the effectiveness of the vaccine.

 If you miss your scheduled vaccination, you should continue to get the third dose of vaccine as soon as possible.
-The vaccination time can be immediately after the time stated in the appointment or as soon as your health recovers.
+The vaccination time can be right after the time stated in the appointment or as soon as your health recovers.
 You need to inform your doctor to get timely instructions for additional vaccination.

 HPV vaccine needs to be injected on schedule and in full doses to be effective.
 Photo: Freepik